 In the first year of my degree, we went on a trip to the Ruddington Framework Knitting Museum, near Nottingham.
 At the end, we were asked if anyone wanted to learn to frame knit and possibly volunteer at the museum – that’s if we picked it up well.
 My friend and I tried it.
 So, I learned how to knit on the handframe.
 That’s when I got in touch with G.H.Hurt & Son.
 I worked with them for the summer when Princess Charlotte was born.
 Everything was very busy with the Royal Baby Shawl.
 From that, I then started knitting on their handframe machines.

 As an artistic skill, I like the concept of the heritage and the idea of sustainability by using the handframe to knit.
 It’s really important to keep the history of knitting alive.
 Also, being able to recreate something on a machine that’s over 100 years old is pretty special.

 The new machinery doesn’t have the same story and history as the original Handframes, but it is a lot quicker and more sustainable.
 With the Handframes, they don’t make the needles or parts anymore, so if there is any problem you have to physically make a replacement.
 Even though they helped get to where we are now in terms of modern machinery, the industry doesn’t really need them anymore – which is a shame.

 I wanted to create a design that was traditional and similar to what hand frame knitters used to do.
 Also, I wanted to draw inspiration from Sherwood Forest, to tie in with Nottingham and the concept of Heritage.

-The Jacaranda Handframe Scarf.
-Available in Bilberry, Moss Green and Ecru.
+The Jacaranda Handframe Scarf in Moss Green, Bilberry and Ecru.